mbogden/galaxyJSPAM/notes.md

       - Use line to determine direction of brightness.
     - Weigh all machine scores together.
       - Take score of all comparison methods and send through machine learning.

+- Triple image comparison
+	- Compare all Model, Unperturbated, and target image
+	- Where Model and unperturbed closely match, lower weight on model image

+- Masked comparison
+    - Apply mask to both images
+    - Send to specified compr method
+    - Mask Creation
+        - Arbitrary ovals that capture edge of target?
+        - single-layer nn?
+        - HOG abs-val of gradient?

+- Sparce Correlation
+    - Take 3+ "Rings" of the image
+    - Transorm into radial coordinates?
+    - Take correlation with flat matrix
+    - Send new matrix to std comparison methods?

 ## MISC Items